pablo-meier/Pablog/posts/2018-02-20-trying-ocaml.md

 It was always a dodge that I avoided [OCaml][26] this long.
-That said, I'm happy to announce that **this blog is now built on OCaml, after years of being built on Racket.** [I wrote a static site generator][] that still has plenty of holes, and while I don't recommend anyone else use it in its current state, I feel comfortable enough to build my site with it going forward.
+That said, I'm happy to announce that **this blog is now built on OCaml, after years of being built on Racket.** [I wrote a static site generator][27] that still has plenty of holes, and while I don't recommend anyone else use it in its current state, I feel comfortable enough to build my site with it going forward.

+_If you see bugs in the site, please report them!_ 😅

 ### What's great

-#### Closing the gap: correctness
+#### Closing the correctness gap

 All of engineering is an exercise in tradeoffs, and while you can have preferences, it's dangerous to let yourself believe they are Objectively Better.
-I'll state that **my preference is to maximize correctness when possible, and static types with strong correctness guarantees are a great way to achieve this.**
+I'll state that **my preferences are to maximize correctness when possible, and static types with strong guarantees are a great way to achieve this.**
-While I love how fast I am when working in something like Python, Ruby, or JavaScript, my least favorite tasks in programming are a) writing tests with a ton of mocks, and b) debugging bad state.
+While I love how fast I am when working in something like Python, Ruby, or JavaScript, my least favorite tasks in programming are

+* writing tests with a ton of mocks
+* debugging bad state

 If you're familiar with OCaml, you'll know that these are tasks the languages greatly reduces.
 Your programs are a little harder to write, but much easier to